 will be explained as well as the interrelationships between

 structure and function of organs and organ systems.
-The gross
+The gross anatomy

-address related basic science issues.
+related basic science issues.

 Prerequisite: BIOL221

-BIOL231 General Microbiology - 3 Credits
+(Online) General Microbiology - 3

 This course will introduce students to the microbial world.